 Ashley Stacey is an associate with OKT.
 Ashley’s practice is focused on advising First Nations and First Nation-owned businesses on corporate and commercial transactions.
 She is a member of the Mohawk Nation in Kahnawà:ke.

 Ashley was called to the bar after articling with a large national law firm in Ottawa.

 Ashley obtained her JD from Osgoode Hall Law School where she completed the Intensive Program in Aboriginal Lands, Resources and Governments and participated in the 2013 Kawaskimhon Law Moot.
 She also published articles, served as President of the Osgoode Indigenous Students Association, and received several academic and leadership awards.

 Ashley has a Bachelor of Commerce and has worked for the Mohawk Council of Kahnawà:ke, the Native Women’s Shelter of Montreal, the Royal Bank of Canada, taught English in Tanzania, and studied the Italian language and art history in Florence.

-Ashley is a member of the Ontario bar and the Indigenous Bar Association.
+Ashley is a member of the Ontario and Manitoba bar and the Indigenous Bar Association.
 She is conversant in French.

 - "What First Nation-Owned Businesses Need to Know About Collecting GST/HST", OKT Blog, August 26, 2016

 - "Yes or no is the way to go in Aboriginal resource development", OKT Blog, September 25, 2015